Jan Gordon's 1917 story "The Soul Box" set in British Malaya

 Jan Gordon in this tale was drawing on his time in the Malay Peninsula as a fledgling mining engineer, a time of broken dreams which led him to return to England in failure, abandoning mining engineering as a career, with the intention of becoming an artist.
 "Isn't it better to fail at something I like than at something which is uncongenial and unsuitable?" he told himself.
 "I will go home and become an artist.
 I am only twenty-five : surely it isn't too late."

-He accurately describes the intense tropical rainfall, which he had found oppressive, and conveys some of his own downcast mood as expressed in his 1923 account of this time in "An Experiment in Adventure."
+In the storey, he recalls the intense tropical rainfall, which he had found oppressive, and conveys some of his own downcast mood as expressed in his 1923 account of this time in "An Experiment in Adventure."

 There is a passenger record for a Mr. G.L.
 Gordon on 4th August 1904, in the UK and Ireland Passenger Lists, travelling by P&O steamer Manila to Penang.
 This may have been Jan Gordon, but the "L" is clearly written, so doubt remains.